 - Two or more convictions of the same sexual offense

-What are the consequences and implications of being a registered sex offender in Wisconsin?
+What are the consequences of being a registered sex offender in Wisconsin?

 The repercussions of registration can be very damaging to your personal and professional life.